 'As long as you're sure then, I'll head on home,' said Brenda.
 'See ya.'

 Brenda yelped.
 The water from the hot tap had suddenly turned ice cold.

 'Mum,' she hollered.
 'Are you fillin' the kettle?'

 It was an annoying quirk of their forty year old plumbing that every time someone turned the taps on downstairs, the hot water upstairs ran cold.
 Her dad kept promising to fix it.

+'Ok, thanks … shit!'
 The water had switched to boiling.
 Brenda inspected her hands.
-It was a wonder she hadn’t lost a layer of skin living in this place.
+It was a wonder she hadn’t lost a layer of skin.